clj-kondo/clj-kondo/doc/config.md

 (let [a 1] {:with-bound/setting true} (inc a))
 ```

-It is not important that the code is rewritten exactly like the
+It is not important that the code is rewritten exactly according to the
 macroexpansion.
 What counts is that the transformation rewrites into code that
 clj-kondo can understand.